NASCAR honors 9/11 heroes and victims: 'Most patriotic' sporting organization 'in the world'

 NASCAR TO HONOR THE VICTIMS AND HEROES OF 9/11 AT RICHMOND PLAYOFF RACE

-The event will also welcome Dale Earnhardt Jr. to the track, who is set to drive a car inspired by Ground Zero’s Tribute in Lights.
+The event also welcomed Dale Earnhardt Jr. to the track, who drove a car inspired by Ground Zero’s Tribute in Lights.

 Smithley explained that he was in fourth grade when the terrorist attacks hit 20 years ago, with him living in Northern Virginia, and patriotism had been instilled in him at a young age.